- Residence Halls

 During winter and spring breaks, Mashuda Hall and Humphrey Hall are open.

 There is no meal service offered during these breaks.
 The Alumni Memorial Union may be open during these times.
 Check the AMU schedule for meals, services, etc.

 During summer break, housing is available in a designated residence hall for those first- and second-year students who will be attending classes.
 There is also a limited amount of space available in university apartments for those students who meet the eligibility requirements.

-If a resident loses a room key, the loss should be reported immediately to the hall front desk.
-The facilities manager will issue a loan key and initiate a lock change unless the key is located within 72 hours.
+If a resident loses a room key, the loss should be reported immediately to the hall or apartment front desk.
+The facilities or apartment manager will issue a loan key and initiate a lock change unless the key is located within 72 hours.
 Students will be charged a fee for each lock change (nonrefundable once a work order has been processed).
 A charge also will be assessed for failure to return keys to the front desk upon departure from the residence hall.

 Fire drills will be practiced.
 Everyone is required to vacate the building during a fire drill.
 Fire drills and safety practices in the residence halls must be taken seriously.
 Failure to properly evacuate during a fire drill could result in a citation.